Ronald Reagan: California governorship (1967–1975)

-Reagan, who had been critical of administrators tolerating student demonstrations in the city of Berkeley, sent the California Highway Patrol and other officers to quell the People's Park protests in May 1969.
+Reagan had previously been critical of former governor Brown and university administrators for tolerating student demonstrations in the city of Berkeley, making it a major theme in his campaigning.
+On February 5, 1969, Reagan declared a state of emergency in response to ongoing protests and violence at the University of California, Berkeley, and sent in the California Highway Patrol.
+In May 1969, these officers, along with local officers from Berkeley and Alameda county, clashed with protestors over a site known as the People's Park.
 One student was shot and killed while many police officers and two reporters were injured.
 Reagan then commanded the state National Guard troops to occupy Berkeley for seventeen days to subdue the protesters, allowing other students to attend class safely.
-In February 1970, violent protests broke out near the University of California, Santa Barbara, where he once again commanded the National Guard.
-On April 7, Reagan defended his response to the protests, saying, "If it takes a bloodbath, let's get it over with.
-No more appeasement."
-When further violence erupted on April 18, one student was inadvertently killed by a policeman, leaving Reagan distraught.
+In February 1970, violent protests broke out near the University of California, Santa Barbara, where he once again deployed the National Guard.
+On April 7, Reagan defended his policies regarding campus protests, saying, "If it takes a bloodbath, let's get it over with.
+No more appeasement".

 During his victorious reelection campaign in 1970, Reagan, remaining critical of government, promised to prioritize welfare reform.
 He was concerned that the programs were disincentivizing work and that the growing welfare rolls would lead to both an unbalanced budget and another big tax hike in 1972.
 At the same time, the Federal Reserve increased interest rates to combat inflation, putting the American economy in a mild recession.
 Reagan worked with Bob Moretti to tighten up the eligibility requirements so that the financially needy could continue receiving payments.
 This was only accomplished after Reagan softened his criticism of Nixon's Family Assistance Plan.
 Nixon then lifted regulations to shepherd California's experiment.
 In 1976, the Employment Development Department published a report suggesting that the experiment that ran from 1971 to 1974 was unsuccessful.

-Reagan did not run for the governorship in 1974 and it was won by Pat Brown's son, Jerry.
+Reagan declined to run for the governorship in 1974 and it was won by Pat Brown's son, Jerry.
 Reagan's governorship, as professor Gary K. Clabaugh writes, saw public schools deteriorate due to his opposition to additional basic education funding.
 As for higher education, journalist William Trombley believed that the budget cuts Reagan enacted damaged Berkeley's student-faculty ratio and research.
-Additionally, the homicide rate doubled and armed robbery rates rose as well during Reagan's eight years, even with the many laws Reagan signed to try toughening criminal sentencing and reforming the criminal justice system.
+The homicide rate doubled and armed robbery rates rose by even more during Reagan's eight years, even with the many laws Reagan signed to try toughening criminal sentencing and reforming the criminal justice system.
 Reagan strongly supported capital punishment, but his efforts to enforce it were thwarted by People v.
 Anderson in 1972.
 According to his son, Michael, Reagan said that he regretted signing the Family Law Act that granted no-fault divorces.
-Saying he was unaware of the mental health provision, Reagan expressed regret over signing California's 1967 Therapeutic Abortion Act that allowed abortions in the cases of rape and incest when a doctor determined the birth would impair the physical or mental health of the mother.
-Reagan believed that doctors were interpreting the provision loosely and more abortions were resulting.